Diego7167/funtypes/README.md

 # funtypes
-Functional JavaScript types
+Functional JavaScript types.
+Heavily inspired by wonderful languages like Rust and Scala.

 ## Types

 ### Optional

-A value that either is Some or None

 ```ts
 // Some(10)